jess685/start-up/README.md

 ## CSS
 Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
    For this deliverable I properly styled the application into its final appearance.
-   Header, footer, and main content body
+   Header, footer, and main content body.
    Navigation elements - I dropped the underlines and changed the color for anchor elements.
-   Responsive to window resizing - My app looks great on all window sizes and devices Application elements - Used good contrast and whitespace Application text content - Consistent fonts Application images - Images are linked to results.
+   Responsive to window resizing - My app looks great on all window sizes and devices.
+   Application elements - Used good contrast and whitespace.
+   Application text content - Consistent fonts.
+   Application images - Images are linked to results.

 ## React